 - what do your colleagues say about them?

-- what can you do to make the meetings you chair more productive?
+- what can you DO to make them more productive?

-- what can you do to influence the chair for the meetings you attend?
+- what can you DO to influence the chair for those you attend?

 Final thought… don’t spend too much of your time in meetings!